June 2018 (Last updated in August 2018)

-All the climbing had made us thirsty, and it was perfect to have Afternoon Tea at Dalen Hotel after the hike.
-Dalen Hotel is a well-known hotel in Norway with a history dating back to 1894.
-It was very interesting to wander around inside the hotel and soak up the special ambience.
+The steep climb to get to the farm made us thirsty, and it was perfect to have Afternoon Tea at Dalen Hotel after the hike.
+Dalen Hotel is well-known in Norway with a history dating back to 1894.
+It was very interesting to wander around inside and soak up the special ambience.

 Dalen Hotel was originally built as a luxury hotel to accommodate prominent guests.
-An excursion many of the guests attended back in the days, was a trip to Ravnejuv (Raven gorge).
-As Ravnejuv is only 20 minutes by car from Dalen, we headed the same way.
-It was a five minute walk to get to the gorge from the parking lot.
-Ravnejuv is a gorge with a steep drop of 350 meters.
-What is special with the gorge is that is has an airflow going upwards.
+Back in the days, many of the guests went on an excursion to Ravnejuv, a gorge with a steep drop of 350 meters.
+As it is only 20 minutes by car from Dalen, we included it in our plan for the day.
+It was a five-minute walk to get to the gorge from the parking lot.
+What is special about the gorge is that is has an airflow going upwards.
 Of course, we had to test the natural forces and threw a piece of paper off the edge.
-Despite many attempts to throw the paper downwards, we never got rid of it – the paper came back up every single time!
+Despite many attempts to throw the paper downwards, we never got rid of it: the paper came floating back up every single time!

-As we headed further on our way to Haukelifjell Gjestehus (Haukelifjell Guesthouse) we suddenly saw an idyllic place along the road.
-This was Mjonøy with food service, accommodation and an absolutely fantastic bakery.
-We enjoyed the deliciously baked goods on the benches by the river.
+As we headed further on our way to Haukelifjell Gjestehus (Haukelifjell Guesthouse), we came across a particularly idyllic place along the road.
+This turned out to be the Mjonøy campsite with food service, accommodation, and an absolutely fantastic bakery.
+We enjoyed the delicious pastries on the benches by the river.
 Don’t miss out on the bakery at Mjonøy!

-For dinner, we drove to Haukeliseter Fjellstue (Haukelister Mountain Lodge), located a 15 minutes drive from Haukelifjell Gjestehus.
-The food at the mountain lodge was really tasty and the surroundings were scenic.
+For dinner, we drove to Haukeliseter Fjellstue (Haukelister Mountain Lodge), located a 15-minute drive from Haukelifjell Gjestehus.
+The food at the mountain lodge was really tasty and the surroundings were incredibly scenic.

-Haukelifjell Gjestehus, our home for the night, surprised us in a very positive manner.
-Our room had a lovely bed, tv, wireless internet and a private bathroom.
+Haukelifjell Gjestehus, our home for the night, very pleasantly surprised us.
+Our room had a comfortable bed, TV, Wi-Fi, and a private bathroom.
 The included breakfast was also very appetizing and a great start to the next day.
 We would love to go back to Haukelifjell Gjestehus and see more of the fantastic surroundings at Haukelifjell!

-On day eight we set course for Bergen, with a couple of stops planned along the way.
-The first one being Steinstø Fruktgård (Steinstø Fruit Farm and Cafe).
-To get there, we took a ferry from Utne to Kvanndal, and drove for about another half an hour.
+On day eight we set course for Bergen with a couple of stops planned along the way, the first one being Steinstø Fruktgård (Steinstø Fruit Farm and Cafe).
+To get there, we took a ferry from Utne to Kvanndal and drove for about another half an hour.
 Steinstø Frukt- og Kakebu is beautifully situated overlooking the Hardanger Fjord.
-We sat down by the windows facing the fjord and apple garden, and enjoyed the great views while we had a palatable lunch.
-The locally made apple juice was a perfect accompaniment to the tasty meal, and we enjoyed it so much that we bought several bottles.
+We sat down by the windows facing the fjord and apple garden and enjoyed the great views along with our lunch.
+The locally made apple juice was a perfect accompaniment to the tasty meal, and we enjoyed it so much that we bought several bottles to take with us.
 The cafe also sold fruit grown on the farm, as well as traditional Norwegian food.

-The highlight of the day was to embark Hurtigruten in Bergen.
+The highlight of the day was sailing with Hurtigruten from Bergen.
 Hurtigruten is a Norwegian company established in 1893 to improve communications along the long Norwegian coast.
 Today Hurtigruten offers a variety of cruises in Norway, as well as other places around the world.
 It should be noted that the ships are quite different from normal cruise ships, as they are smaller and still being used to ship mail and other cargo.

-We were traveling with Hurtigruten from Bergen to Ålesund, and the majestic Geirangerfjord was the main attraction on our cruise.
-Check-in at the ship was a breeze, and both we and the car got on board safely.
-The ship we traveled with was named MS Polarlys, and we had a wonderful outward facing cabin.
+We traveled with Hurtigruten from Bergen to Ålesund, and the majestic Geirangerfjord was the main attraction on our cruise.
+Check-in on the ship was a breeze, and both we and the car got on board safely.
+The ship we traveled on was named MS Polarlys, and we had a wonderful outward facing cabin.
 We left Bergen in glorious sunshine and enjoyed the picturesque views of Bergen as we left the city.

 Geirangerfjorden is arguably one of the most beautiful fjords on the planet.
 We enjoyed the breathtaking scenery from the deck on Hurtigruten, and had a superb day sailing.
 If you have the time, we strongly recommend doing a longer cruise.

 Day ten was sadly the last day of our road trip.
-With the car full of locally bought strawberries from Valldal, we drove to Gudbrandsjuvet gorge.
-The facilities at Gudbrandsjuvet is well suited for everyone to observe the roaring masses of water in the ravine of the Valldøla river.
-Among the facilities are parking spaces, walkways and viewpoints, toilets and a restaurant.
-The latter was unfortunately not open when we visited in 2017, but will be opening again in 2018.
+With the car full of locally grown strawberries from Valldal, we drove to Gudbrandsjuvet gorge.
+The facilities at Gudbrandsjuvet are well suited for everyone to observe the roaring masses of water in the ravine of the Valldøla river.
+Among the facilities are parking spaces, walkways and viewpoints, restrooms, and a restaurant.
+The latter was unfortunately not open when we visited in 2017, but it will be opening again in 2018.
 Gudbrandsjuvet gorge is a dramatic spectacle not to be missed.

 The road from Valldal to Isterdalen in Romsdalen is also impressive.
 The highest point on the mountain road is 852 meters above sea level, and the road boasts views of tall, snow-capped mountains and rivers with turquoise water.
-Furthermore, you drive down the famous Trollstigen (The Trolls Road) with its eleven hairpin turns.
-Before starting the descent, you should stop at the look-out on the top of Trollstigen.
-You most definitely want to take some pictures here.
+Furthermore, you get to drive down the famous Trollstigen (The Trolls Road) with its eleven hairpin turns.
+Before starting the descent, you should stop at the lookout on the top of Trollstigen.
+You will most definitely want to take some pictures here.

 After ten days on the move, our adventure was over.
-Despite the fact that we have traveled around Norway extensively, our own homeland never stops to amaze us.
-We are very proud of what Norway has to offer, and are looking forward to explore more!
+Despite the fact that we have traveled around Norway extensively, our homeland never ceases to amaze us.
+We are very proud of what Norway has to offer and are looking forward to exploring even more!

-*The drive from Valldal to Oslo is a long drive.
+*The drive from Valldal to Oslo is quite long.
 If you have time, consider staying one night in Lillehammer to avoid a long day of driving back to Oslo.